Puppy Exercise Guidelines: Play Vs. Overexertion

 Exhaustion or Collapse

 While puppies may seem boundless in their energy, they can still reach a point of exhaustion if engaged in excessive or intense exercise.
 If your puppy appears excessively tired, starts to slow down significantly, or collapses during or after exercise, it is crucial to provide immediate rest and access to fresh water.
-If the exhaustion persists or is accompanied by other concerning symptoms, seeking veterinary attention is advised.
+If the exhaustion persists or is accompanied by other concerning symptoms, seeking attention is advised.

 Behavioral Changes